portsoc/SVG-on-the-Web/README.md

   - show sticks1.svg, uncomment and tweak body and limbs
   - also, there are comments in the file!
   - include sticks1 in html: sticks1.html
-  - but the style doesn't work
+  - but can't style it from html
 - Embedding in HTML5
   - sticks2.html
-  - make sure to validate
+  - make sure to validate, also change "line" to "lines" and show validator catches that
   - notice style is outside
   - and has an interaction with hover
 - Styling with CSS when embedded
   - show sticks3.svg
-  - show interactive buttons
-  - play a bit with style
+  - play a bit with style in the file
   - include sticks3 in HTML: sticks3.html
   - show interactive buttons
   - control style from javascript